UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 FDA(FDA-1997-D-0029) splits into two types Business risks and Technical risk.
 Where Business risk relates to direct requirements while technical risks are from derived requirements.
 One type of risk assessment is the Failure modes and effects analysis commonly abbreviated FMEA which calculate the risk in Probability of occurrence x severity of risk **RISK=PxS** a risk matrix is used to define what level of severity and occurrence warrants what action.

 !!! hint "How big should the risk analysis matrix be?"

     It is common is to divide it in 5 severity categories and 5 probability levels then establishing a table as below to asses which needs are the most important to address.
-    Risk probability goes from P1 (very unlikely to occur) - P5(Happens in all execution) Risk severity goes from S1(minor or no effect),S2(Some Impact or noticeable by user),S3(Major impact on execution of program or result with minor loss of resources at end user),S4(Prevents execution of software or cause major loss of resources to user), S5(major injury or death cause by unhandled risk)
+    Risk probability goes from P1 (very unlikely to occur) - P5(Happens in all execution)
+    Risk severity goes from S1(minor or no effect), S2(Some Impact or noticeable by user),
+    S3(Major impact on execution of program or result with minor loss of resources at end user),
+    S4(Prevents execution of software or cause major loss of resources to user), S5(major injury or death cause by unhandled risk)

 <table>
  <tr>